dimroc/blog/_posts/2017-04-25-machine-learning-selfies.md

 1. Extract frames from video
 2. Generate matte using [Portrait Segmentation](http://xiaoyongshen.me/webpage_portrait/index.html) on each frame
 3. [Style transfer](https://github.com/lengstrom/fast-style-transfer) on original frame
-4. Generate foreground by using the matte as a mask on the style frame
+4. Generate foreground by using the matte as a mask on the styled frame
 5. Composite new video by placing foreground over original video

 This road was longer than I thought it would be.
 The standard neural networks that people are introduced to,